koki-morino/ha/README.txt

-8000 port is used for websocket server.
+8000 port is used for API server.
 8080 port is used for proxy server.